-- All persons of whatever age baptized with water in the name of the Trinity who accept Christ's presence in the sacred bread and wine and repent of their sins are welcome to receive at the Eucharist.
+- All persons baptized with water in the name of the Trinity who accept Christ's presence in the sacred bread and wine and repent of their sins are welcome to receive at the Eucharist.

-- In accordance with the Episcopal Church's teaching and the custom of the Christian Church from its beginning, baptism precedes receiving Holy Communion; those not baptized (or those baptized not receiving at a particular liturgy) may ask a blessing instead.
+- In accordance with the Episcopal Church's teaching and the custom of the Christian Church from its beginning, baptism precedes receiving Holy Communion; those not baptized (or those not receiving communion for whatever reason) may ask a blessing instead.
 Indicate your desire for a blessing by crossing your arms over your chest when at the altar rail.

 - In times of serious spiritual crisis or after committing a grave sin, sacramental confession with a priest prior to receiving is appropriate.
 Contact the priest as soon as possible.

 Confessions are heard before Major Feasts (announced to the parish in its various publications), but may be made at any time by contacting the priest directly.

 - Please contact the parish office before any public date/location for a wedding is announced.
 Fr.
 Brandon will work with you on the necessary preparation process so that your marriage will begin with strong spiritual support.

 - All details regarding weddings at St. Timothy's or performed by Fr.
 Brandon must be approved by him.
 A Guide to Weddings at St. Timothy's is available for your perusal.